 5. Are there motion-sensor lights?
 Is the area well-lit?

 It may not be a bad idea to check out your potential residence at night to see how the lighting checks out, rather than taking the landlord’s word for it.
-Intruders love to hide in the dark, so the more lighting outside, the better.
+Unlit areas can turn into convenient hiding spots for potential intruders, so the more lighting outside, the better.
 Motion-sensor lights are great because you don’t have to waste energy leaving lights on, but if motion is detected near an entrance or window, the lights will come on.
 You can find motion sensor lights at pretty affordable prices, and they make a big difference in the safety of your home.